 - Thor and Big Mother assumed it was dead after its battle with the former, though it mearly lay dormant for several hundred years.

 - Eddie assumed he and Tyrannosaurus had killed it using the blast furnace, but a tiny piece survived and bonded to Cletus Kasady.

-- Eddie assumed that he had defeated the threat of the Grendel and Carnage after killing Cletus Kasady, only for the original Carnage symbiote to reveal that it had committed a Grand Theft Me on the Grendel symbiote to become more powerful than ever.
+- Eddie assumed that he had defeated the threat of the Grendel and Carnage after killing Cletus Kasady, only for Cletus and the original Carnage symbiote to reveal that it had committed a Grand Theft Me on the Grendel symbiote's remnants to become more powerful than ever.

 - Red and Black and Evil All Over: Under the control of Knull and bonded to a human host, it and its offshoots are black with red spirals for eyespots.

 - Remote Body: The Grendel symbiote served as one for Knull during the Rex arc, who is sealed away at the core of Klyntar.